experientials/build-template/Brain/Subcognition/README.md

 When it is detected 1) intended user interaction and 2) hand gesture of holding an object, the algorithm has to take snapshots in order to later train the object detection network.

+#### Part 2

+The box around the detected object must be defined.
+The dimension of this box should be derived based on the closeness of the hand to the camera (see above) and the relative position of the object and the landmarks.